LucasDelfino92/morrowindsharp/modlist.md

 - [**Outfit Greetings Tweaked**](https://www.nexusmods.com/morrowind/mods/46066?) by Anille: greetings regarding clothes are now limited to clothiers, nobles and snooty High Elves.
 - [**Outlander Yourself**](https://www.nexusmods.com/morrowind/mods/45674) by rot: removes "outlander" from some non-Dunmer voices.
   - Only install the **Outlander Yourself** miscellaneous file.
-- [**Redoran Freeloaders**](https://www.nexusmods.com/morrowind/mods/47321) by Gavrilo93: if you are a Redoran, you can rent a room at the Flowers of Gold in Vivec for free, as the dialogue suggests.
 - [**Sheep-no-More**](https://www.nexusmods.com/morrowind/mods/45168) by McChuggernaut: removes the sheep sounds from Morrowind.
 - [**Synthesis Series - Creatures and Diseases**](https://www.nexusmods.com/morrowind/mods/48279) by Half11: edits existing creatures and adds new creature variants according to in-game lore, restoring unused diseases into the game.
 - [**Telvanni Staff for the Telvanni Staff**](https://www.nexusmods.com/morrowind/mods/47869/) by Gavrilo93: according to in-game information, it seems that a Telvanni Mouth's symbol of office is the Silver Staff of Peace.
 Yet in vanilla, only you get one when you become a Mouth, which you would have to give to Fast Eddie when he becomes your Mouth.
 Therefore this mod adds a Silver Staff of Peace into the inventory of the six other Telvanni Mouths, including Baladas' Mouth, who only shows up mid-game.